marketaanezka/web-accessibility/README.md

-# Sample to practice web accessibility
+# Practice web accessibility website

 This is a simple HTML/CSS website for practicing most common web accessibility features.